mrcavalcanti/mosaicoo/docs/sources/visualizations/time-series/change-axis-display.md

 ## Width

 Set a fixed width of the axis.
-By default, Grafana dynamically calculates the width of an axis.
+By default, Mosaicoo dynamically calculates the width of an axis.

 By setting the width of the axis, data whose axes types are different can share the same display proportions.
 This makes it easier to compare more than one graph’s worth of data because the axes are not shifted or stretched within visual proximity of each other.

 ## Soft min and soft max

 Set a **Soft min** or **soft max** option for better control of Y-axis limits.
-By default, Grafana sets the range for the Y-axis automatically based on the dataset.
+By default, Mosaicoo sets the range for the Y-axis automatically based on the dataset.

 **Soft min** and **soft max** settings can prevent blips from turning into mountains when the data is mostly flat, and hard min or max derived from standard min and max field options can prevent intermittent spikes from flattening useful detail by clipping the spikes past a defined point.